 Pre-rinsing Dishes: Myth or Necessity?

-One of the most widespread dishwasher misconceptions involves pre-rinsing.
+One of the most widespread misconceptions about dishwashers involves pre-rinsing.
 Many believe dishes must be thoroughly rinsed before entering the dishwasher.
 This is, however, unnecessary in most cases.
 Modern dishwashers are designed to handle everyday food residue without requiring a pre-rinse.

 Secure Small Items: Prevent Slipping